S0852306/Surface-Fitting-Neural-Networks/README.md

 # User Guide
 "GeneralGuide.mlx" provide a general workflow and detailed instructions on how to configure the solver.
-If you are not familiar with numerical optimization/deep learning, you can also use the following command to automatically configure the solver.
+If you are not familiar with numerical optimization or deep learning, you can also use the following command to automatically configure the solver.

 ```
 % Network Structure Set Up, for regression